skinahan/DIVA_PyTorch/README.md

 # Model Validation

 [An example can be viewed here](src/notebooks/motor-mse-demo.ipynb) of the motor command signal difference between TorchDIVA and the original Matlab DIVA model.
 Apart from the motor cortex module, all TorchDIVA modules produce equivalent output to their corresponding Matlab module.
+The source of this deviation is a minor difference in numerical precision between PyTorch and Matlab.

 # Setup
 The following section lists the requirements for working with TorchDIVA.